 And after He had said these things, He was lifted up while they were looking on, and a cloud received Him out of their sight.

 - Acts 1:9

-After completing His preaching, death on the cross, resurrection, final instructions, Jesus is visibly taken into heaven.
+After completing His preaching, death on the cross, resurrection and final instructions concerning the proclamation of the gospel, Jesus is visibly taken into heaven.
 An actual preview of what our own transformation will be like after we are resurrected from the dead.